Karl Heinrich Ulrichs: Legacy

+Ulrichs distributed his pamphlets widely in a pamphleteering strategy to lawyers and the medical authorities of his day.
+Karl Westphal, quoted Ulrichs' writings in the first psychiatric paper on 'contrary sexual feeling' and largely used Ulrichs' theoretical framework.
+Ulrichs also corresponded for many years with the psychiatrist, Richard von Krafft-Ebing, who later acknowledged in a letter to Ulrichs that:From that day when you sent your writings – I believe it was in 1866 – I have turned my full attention to this phenomenon, which was just as puzzling as it was interesting to me; and it was only the knowledge of your books which motivated me to study this highly important area.Krafft-Ebing went on to publish Psychopathia Sexualis, arguably the foundational text in sexology.
+Ulrichs' huge influence on the emerging fields of the sexual sciences was not his only legacy though.
+When he first started publishing his pamphlets, he received hundreds of letters from same sex attracted men, who began calling themselves 'urnings'.
+So arguably Ulrichs' greatest legacy was the dissemination of a sexual identity.

 Forgotten for many years, Ulrichs later became something of a cult figure in Europe in the late 1980s.
 There are streets named for him in Munich, Bremen, Hanover, and Berlin.
 His birthday is marked each year by a lively street party and poetry reading at Karl-Heinrich-Ulrichs-Platz in Munich.
 The city of L'Aquila has restored his grave and hosts the annual pilgrimage to the cemetery.
 Later gay rights advocates were aware of their debt to Ulrichs.
 Magnus Hirschfeld thoroughly referenced Ulrichs in his The Homosexuality of Men and Women (1914).
 Volkmar Sigusch called Ulrichs the "first gay man in world history."

 In Ulrichs' memory, the International Lesbian and Gay Law Association presents a Karl Heinrich Ulrichs Award for distinguished contributions to the advancement of sexual equality.

 In an interview, Robert Beachy said "I think it is reasonable to describe [Ulrichs] as the first gay person to publicly out himself."